11: A Warmer World- Temperature Effects On Chemical Reactions

 Types of Thermoregulation (Ectothermy vs. Endothermy)

 Thermoregulation in organisms runs along a spectrum from endothermy to ectothermy.
-Endotherms create most heat via metabolic processes and are colloquially called “warm-blooded.”
+Endotherms generate most of their heat through metabolic processes and are colloquially called “warm-blooded.”
 Ectotherms use external sources of temperature to regulate their body temperatures.
 Ectotherms are colloquially called “cold-blooded” even though their body temperatures often stay within the same temperature ranges as warm-blooded animals.

 Ectotherm

 An ectotherm, from the Greek (ektós) “outside” and (thermós) “hot,” is an organism in which internal physiological sources of heat are of relatively small or quite negligible importance in controlling body temperature.
 Since ectotherms rely on environmental heat sources, they can operate at economical metabolic rates.
-Ectotherms usually live in environments with constant temperatures, such as the tropics or ocean.
-Ectotherms have developed several behavioral thermoregulation mechanisms, such as basking in the sun to increase body temperature or seeking shade to decrease body temperature.
-The common frog is an ectotherm and regulates its body based on the temperature of the external environment
+Ectotherms usually live in environments with constant temperatures, such as the tropics or the ocean.
+Ectotherms have developed several behavioral thermoregulation mechanisms, such as basking in the sun to raise body temperature or seeking shade to lower it.
+The common frog is an ectotherm that regulates its body temperature in response to the external environment.

 Endotherms

 In contrast to ectotherms, endotherms regulate their body temperature through internal metabolic processes and usually maintain a narrow range of internal temperatures.
-Heat is usually generated from the animal’s normal metabolism, but under excessive cold or low activity conditions, an endotherm generates additional heat by shivering.
-Many endotherms have a larger number of mitochondria per cell than ectotherms.
+Heat is usually generated by an animal’s normal metabolism, but under extreme cold or low activity, an endotherm generates additional heat by shivering.
+Many endotherms have more mitochondria per cell than ectotherms.
 These mitochondria enable them to generate heat by increasing the rate at which they metabolize fats and sugars.
 However, endothermic animals must sustain their higher metabolism by eating more food often.
 For example, a mouse (endotherm) must consume food daily to maintain its high metabolism, while a snake (ectotherm) may only eat once a month because its metabolism is much lower.

 Homeothermy vs. Poikilothermy

 Two other descriptors are also used.
 A poikilotherm is an organism whose internal temperature varies considerably.
 It is the opposite of a homeotherm, an organism that maintains thermal homeostasis.
-Poikilotherm’s internal temperature usually varies with the ambient environmental temperature, and many terrestrial ectotherms are poikilothermic.
-Poikilothermic animals include many species of fish, amphibians, and reptiles, as well as birds and mammals that lower their metabolism and body temperature as part of hibernation or torpor.
+Poikilotherms’ internal temperature usually varies with the ambient environmental temperature, and many terrestrial ectotherms are poikilothermic.
+Poikilothermic animals include many species of fish, amphibians, and reptiles, as well as birds and mammals that lower their metabolism and body temperature during hibernation or torpor.
 Some ectotherms can also be homeotherms.
-For example, some species of tropical fish inhabit coral reefs with such stable ambient temperatures that their internal temperature remains constant.
-Figure \(\PageIndex{1}\) below shows the energy output vs temperature for a homeotherm (mouse) and poikilotherm (lizard).
+For example, some tropical fish species inhabit coral reefs with such stable ambient temperatures that their internal temperatures remain constant.
+Figure \(\PageIndex{1}\) below shows the energy output vs temperature for a homeotherm (mouse) and a poikilotherm (lizard).

-Another term is heterothermy, in which the temperature of a homeotherm can vary in different body regions (spatially) and at different times (daily or seasonally, as in hibernation).
-The core body of a homeotherm is usually warmer than the extremities, which allows cooling when needed.
-In hibernation (or sustained torpor), the body temperature and metabolic rates decrease.
+Another term is heterothermy, in which the temperature of a homeotherm can vary across body regions (spatially) and over time (daily or seasonally, as in hibernation).
+The core of a homeotherm is usually warmer than its extremities, allowing it to cool when needed.
+Body temperature and metabolic rate decrease during hibernation (or sustained torpor).

 Means of Heat Transfer

 Heat can be exchanged between an animal and its environment through four mechanisms: radiation, evaporation, convection, and conduction.
 Radiation is the emission of electromagnetic “heat” waves.
 Heat radiates from the sun and dry skin in the same manner.
-When a mammal sweats, evaporation removes heat from a surface with a liquid.
-Convection currents of air remove heat from the surface of dry skin as the air passes over it.
-Heat can be conducted from one surface to another during direct contact with the surfaces, such as an animal resting on a warm rock.
+When a mammal sweats, evaporation removes heat from the skin's surface.
+Convection currents of air remove heat from the surface of dry skin as they pass over it.
+Heat can be conducted from one surface to another through direct contact, as when an animal rests on a warm rock.

 Key Points